tessel/t1-contribution-guide/firmware-details.md

 We use TI's [utility functions](https://github.com/tessel/firmware/tree/master/src/cc3000/utility) for communication and have ported over the [host drivers](https://github.com/tessel/firmware/blob/master/src/cc3000/host_spi.c) to work with Tessel.

-The CC3000 functions are wrapped at [src/tm/tm_net.c](https://github.com/tessel/firmware/blob/master/src/tm/tm_net.c).
+The CC3000 functions are wrapped at [`src/tm/tm_net.c`](https://github.com/tessel/firmware/blob/master/src/tm/tm_net.c).
 These are the functions that our Lua runtime binds to for the `net` and `http` modules as well.

 When Tessel first boots up, it does the following

-1. `tessel_wifi_init` is called in [src/main.c](https://github.com/tessel/firmware/blob/master/src/main.c).
+1. `tessel_wifi_init` is called in [`src/main.c`](https://github.com/tessel/firmware/blob/master/src/main.c).
-2. This enables the CC3000 by toggling a software enable pin and hooks a Tessel pin to listen for IRQs in [src/tessel_wifi.c](https://github.com/tessel/firmware/blob/master/src/tessel_wifi.c)
+2. This enables the CC3000 by toggling a software enable pin and hooks a Tessel pin to listen for IRQs in [`src/tessel_wifi.c`](https://github.com/tessel/firmware/blob/master/src/tessel_wifi.c)
 3. The wifi connection LED starts blinking
 4. During bootup the CC3000 checks the last profile it used, and because we use [Fast Connect](http://processors.wiki.ti.com/index.php/CC3000_Host_Programming_Guide#Using_WLAN_policy_and_profiles) it will try to automatically reconnect.
-5. After the connection, the CC3000 will trigger the `CC3000_UsynchCallback` callback at [src/cc3000/host_spi.c](https://github.com/tessel/firmware/blob/master/src/cc3000/host_spi.c).
+5. After the connection, the CC3000 will trigger the `CC3000_UsynchCallback` callback at [`src/cc3000/host_spi.c`](https://github.com/tessel/firmware/blob/master/src/cc3000/host_spi.c).
-6. `CC3000_UsynchCallback` will then trigger either `_cc3000_cb_wifi_connect` or `_cc3000_cb_wifi_disconnect` in [src/tessel_wifi.c](https://github.com/tessel/firmware/blob/master/src/tessel_wifi.c), which will in turn emit a command up to Tessel's CLI.
+6. `CC3000_UsynchCallback` will then trigger either `_cc3000_cb_wifi_connect` or `_cc3000_cb_wifi_disconnect` in [`src/tessel_wifi.c`](https://github.com/tessel/firmware/blob/master/src/tessel_wifi.c), which will in turn emit a command up to Tessel's CLI.

 Trying to connect to Wifi through a CLI `tessel wifi -n -p` does the following:

-1. In CLI [bin/tessel-wifi.js](https://github.com/tessel/cli/blob/master/bin/tessel-wifi.js) the wifi command is parsed and calls the `configureWifi` command at [src/commands.js](https://github.com/tessel/cli/blob/master/src/commands.js).
+1. In CLI [`bin/tessel-wifi.js`](https://github.com/tessel/cli/blob/master/bin/tessel-wifi.js) the wifi command is parsed and calls the `configureWifi` command at [`src/commands.js`](https://github.com/tessel/cli/blob/master/src/commands.js).
 2. `configureWifi` sends a USB command packet along with the wifi credentials.
-3. The command is processed at `tessel_cmd_process` in [src/main.c](https://github.com/tessel/firmware/blob/master/src/main.c)
+3. The command is processed at `tessel_cmd_process` in [`src/main.c`](https://github.com/tessel/firmware/blob/master/src/main.c)
 4. This then goes through the same steps as first bootup to connect.
 5. CLI reads the emitted events from `_cc3000_cb_wifi_connect` or `_cc3000_cb_wifi_disconnect` and exposes that back to the user.

 ## Hardware Interrupts

 GPIO pins can wait for their state to change in order to fire an interrupt.
 The pin change can be fired on a signal `rise`, `fall`, `high` (like `rise` but can fire immediately), or `low` (like `fall` but can fire immediately).
-The LPC1830 microcontroller allows up to 8 simultaneaous active interrupts, two of which are used by internal circuitry (like the WiFI chip).
+The LPC1830 microcontroller allows up to 8 simultaneous active interrupts, three of which are used by internal components (like the WiFI chip).

 The code handling interrupts can be found in [`/src/hw/hw_interrupt.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_interrupt.c).
 When an interrupt fires, [an event is queued](https://github.com/tessel/firmware/blob/master/src/hw/hw_interrupt.c#L258) in the event queue.
 At the next available moment, the interrupt is fired into Lua.

+A tutorial for using hardware interrupts can be found [in our tutorials](https://github.com/tessel/docs/blob/master/tutorials/gpio-interrupts.md).

 ## Integration with Runtime